Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks

-More complex tasks consistently drive stronger feature learning and greater dispersion in weight space, as reflected by increasing weight-change norm and decreasing kernel alignment across all tasks (Figure~\ref{fig:enhanced_feature_learning_harder_tasks}).
+We find that more complex tasks consistently drive stronger feature learning and greater dispersion in weight space, as reflected by increasing weight-change norm and decreasing kernel alignment across all tasks (Figure~\ref{fig:enhanced_feature_learning_harder_tasks}).

-\subsection{Controlling feature learning reshapes degeneracy across levels}
+\subsubsection{Controlling feature learning reshapes degeneracy across levels}

 Our earlier results show that harder tasks induce stronger feature learning, which in turn shapes the dispersion of solutions in the weight space.
-To test whether feature learning causally affects degeneracy across weight, dynamics, and behavior, we used a principled parameterization known as maximum update parameterization (\(\mu P\)), which enables stable feature learning across network widths—even in the infinite-width limit~\citep{bordelon_self-consistent_2022, chizat2019lazy, geiger2020disentangling, woodworth2020kernel}.
-In this setup, a single hyperparameter—\(\gamma\)—controls the strength of feature learning: higher \(\gamma\) values induce a richer feature-learning regime.
+To test whether feature learning \textit{causally} affects degeneracy, we used a principled network parameterization known as maximum update parameterization (\(\mu P\)), which allows stable feature learning across network widths, even in the infinite-width limit~\citep{bordelon_self-consistent_2022, chizat2019lazy, geiger2020disentangling, woodworth2020kernel}.
+In this setup, a single hyperparameter (\(\gamma\)) controls the strength of feature learning: higher \(\gamma\) values induce a richer feature-learning regime.
 Under this parameterization, the network update rule, initialization, and learning rate are scaled with respect to network width \(N\).
 For the Adam optimizer, the output is scaled as \( f(t) = \frac{1}{\gamma N} W_{\text{readout}} \phi(h(t)) \).
-The hidden state update is scaled as \( h(t+1) - h(t) = \tau \left( -h(t) + \frac{1}{N} J \phi(h(t)) + U x(t) \right) \), where \( J_{ij} \sim \mathcal{N}(0, N) \).
-In this regime, the learning rate scales as \(\eta = \gamma \eta_0\).
+The hidden state update is scaled as \( h(t+1) - h(t) = \tau \left( -h(t) + \frac{1}{N} J \phi(h(t)) + U x(t) \right) \), where \( J_{ij} \sim \mathcal{N}(0, N) \) are the recurrent weights and \(\phi\) is the \textit{tanh} nonlinearity.
+The learning rate scales as \(\eta = \gamma \eta_0\).
 A detailed explanation of \(\mu P\) and its relationship to the standard parameterization is in Appendix~ \ref{app:muP_intro} and \ref{app:muP}.
 For each task, we trained networks with multiple \(\gamma\) values and confirmed that larger \(\gamma\) consistently induces stronger feature learning, as evidenced by increased weight-change norm and decreased kernel alignment (Appendix~\ref{app:feature_learning}).